jcjc712/amazon-items-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

+## Description

+This is the frontend of a system which use Amazon Advertisement APIs to filter items and follow or unfollow them.

+### Change the name of domain
+Once you have run your backend server change the damain name in the file "app.service.ts"
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.